-- a.
+- 1. Connect the wireless router, the computer, and the modem - a.
 Turn off your computer. - b.
-Turn off the cable or DSL broadband modem.
+Unplug and turn off the cable or DSL broadband modem.

 c.
 Locate the Ethernet cable (cable 1 in the diagram) that connects your PC to the modem.